Koelin/CineBox/README.md

 ## Features

 - User Registration and Login
-- Add Films with Details (Title, Description, Genre, Director, Review, Rating, Poster Image)
+- Add Films with Details
 - View Film Details
-- Scrollable Interface for Film Addition
-- Unique Username Enforcement

 ## Technologies Used